- Explain the use of GDP as an economic indicator

 - Seasonal industries

 There can be a range of other factors, too.
 New entrants (such as graduating students) and reentrants (such as former homemakers) can also suffer a spell of frictional unemployment.
-Workers as well as employers accept a certain level of imperfection, risk, or compromise, but usually not right away; they will invest some time and effort to find a better match.
-This is in fact beneficial to the economy, since it results in a better allocation of resources.
+Workers, as well as employers, accept a certain level of imperfection, risk, or compromise, but usually not right away; they will invest some time and effort to find a better match.
+This is beneficial to the economy, since it results in a better allocation of resources.

 As inflation pushes prices higher (slowly), businesses increase their revenues, people put more money into the system, and assets increase in value, which are all positive economic indicators.
 This is why economists are careful to say that a steady level of low inflation is a positive sign in the economy.
 As inflation rises, prices rise and values rise, which both contribute to an increase in GDP—another measure of the health of an economy.
 During the past three decades, inflation has been relatively low (well below 10 percent) in the U.S. economy, and this has contributed to the general stability of the economy.
 Inflation doesn’t always increase slowly.
 A sudden, rapid rise in inflation is called hyperinflation.
 Argentina has recently (and repeatedly) experienced runaway inflation, with consumer prices increasing in some cases by 50 percent in a matter of days.